 It is a good idea to use a local lender for land as they probably know the area where you want to buy.

 The most popular way to get a land loan is to use a third-party loan from a bank or other type of lender.
 However, keep in mind that a third-party loan is not always easy to get, and the cost may be higher due to the various lender requirements.
 Land loan rates can vary dramatically, so talk to several sources.
 These typically include:

 With a regular bank, the credit score of the borrower and his or her financial strength is of most importance.
 Whether you can get a loan or not for the property that you want will depend upon the size of the project, the location and how feasible your plans are for the land.
 Generally, only the best projects with those with good financial strength and credit will be considered.
 You will usually need to come to the deal with at least a 30-40% down payment, and there will be full recourse to the borrower, and rates can be high.

 If your land project does not meet the above criteria, you may need to look at other sources for financing.
 Community banks have been a popular option in the past.
 You also may be able to find a private finance organization or a capital fund.
-You still will need to come to the deal with equity in the deal of 30-40%, and origination points could be in the 3-5% range and up to 10% interest.
+Some advisors recommend using a blanket loan, You still will need to come to the deal with equity in the deal of 30-40%, and origination points could be in the 3-5% range and up to 10% interest.